Weakly Private Information Retrieval from Heterogeneously Trusted Servers

-The index of the desired message, denoted as $M$, is viewed as a random variable following a certain distribution.
-The identity of the desired message $W_M$ may be leaked to server-$n$ due to the query $Q^{[M]}_n$ sent by the user.
-We focus on two metrics to study this leakage: the maximal leakage metric and and the mutual information metric.
+We consider \emph{weakly private information retrieval} (W-PIR) where the user intends to control the amount of information leakage that a database can infer from queries.
+The privacy leakage in the identity of the desired message, represented as the index $M$ of $W_M$, is due to the query $Q^{[M]}_n$ sent by the user and must be measured for control.
+We adopted two metrics to study this leakage: Max-L and MI metric.